Normandy Format

-The Normandy Format (Format Normandie), also known as the Normandy contact group or Normandy Four, was a grouping of states who met between 2014 and 2022 in an effort to resolve the war in Donbas and the wider Russo-Ukrainian war.
+The Normandy Format (Format Normandie), also known as the Normandy contact group or Normandy Four, was a grouping of states who met between 2014 and 2022 in an effort to resolve what was then referred to as the war in Donbas and prevent its widening into a Russo-Ukrainian war.
 The four countries who made up the group—Germany, Russia, Ukraine, and France—first met informally in 2014 during the 70th anniversary of D-Day celebrations in Normandy, France.
 The group had a substantial role in mediating the Minsk agreements between 2014 and 2015 while further meetings in 2022 failed to deescalate rising tensions prior to Russia's invasion of Ukraine.

 History

 The Normandy Format was predated by the Joint Geneva Statement (Agreement), signed by Ukraine, Russia, the European Union, and the United States in April 2014.
 As Paul D'Anieri writes, "In Russia’s interpretation, it committed the Ukrainian government to refraining from the use of force against the separatists.
 Second, it intervened in Ukraine’s constitutional process, where Russia strongly supported decentralization.
 Third, it dealt with the crisis as an internal Ukrainian conflict – Russia itself took on no obligations."

 The group, compared to the previous Geneva process, did not include the United States.
 This development has been described by observers as being in Russia's favor and helped to "cleave off" Europe from the US.
 The format operated mainly through telephone calls between the leaders and foreign ministers, with meetings occasionally occurring between all four leaders.
 Normandy Format meetings at times included Belarus, Italy, and the United Kingdom.